 Tips for Smokers Seeking Insurance

-If you’re a smoker and looking for purchasing life insurance policy, here are a few tips to help you navigate the process:
+If you’re a smoker and looking to purchase a Life Insurance Policy, here are a few tips to help you navigate the process:

 How Canadian LIC Helps Smokers